uw-comphys/openccm/publications/2403_JOSS/paper.md

 where **R1** and **R2** are the reaction *identifiers* for the forward and reverse reactions respectively.

-Multiple examples with different reactions have been developed for `OpenCCM`.

 # Examples of Usage

-Several examples are provided, which for the time being are all in 2D.
-These examples show the handling of both `OpenCMP` and `OpenFOAM` simulation results, as well as creating both PFR-based and CSTR-based compartmental models.
-The geometry used in [@Vasile2024] is reproduced in both `OpenCMP` and `OpenFOAM` under the ``OpenCMP`/pipe_with_recirc_2d` and ``OpenFOAM`/pipe_with_recic` directories, respectively.

-Also included in the `examples/simple_reactors` folder are the files needed to run `OpenCMP`-based single CSTR and single PFR models for various reaction systems.
-These two examples act as tutorials for how to input reactions and a convergence/error analysis for linear, non-linear, coupled, and reversible reaction systems.

-Below is an in-depth example, following along with [@Vasile2024], of the example in `examples/`OpenCMP`/pipe_with_recirc_2d` on how to run the CFD simulation, create and visualize the compartmental model, compare the RTD of the CFD and compartmental model, and finally demonstrate simulating a set of reactions on the compartment network.

-## Hydrodynamics and Compartmental Model
+Several examples are provided in the `OpenCCM` documentation which demonstrate the usage of both `OpenCMP` and `OpenFOAM` simulation flow information for compartmentalization.
+One example uses the geometry from [@Vasile2024] and shows how to execute the needed CFD simulation for flow information (both using `OpenCMP` and `OpenFOAM`), create/visualize the compartmental model results, and compare the predicted RTD  to the reference result directly from CFD simulation.

-The steady-state hydrodynamic flow-profile is obtained by running the `OpenCMP` simulation through the `run_`OpenCMP`.py` script in the folder.
+For this illustrative example, the steady-state hydrodynamic flow-profile is obtained by running the `OpenCMP` simulation through the `run_OpenCMP.py` script in the folder.
 The resulting flow profile was opened in `ParaView` and the line integral convolution of the velocity field is shown below, colored by velocity magnitude.

 ![Visualization of hydrodynamics from CFD simulation with line integral convolutions indicating local flow direction and color corresponding to velocity magnitude.](images/lic_domain.png){ width=98% }

-The underlying velocity field data was then processed by OpenCCM to produce a network of compartments by using the `run_compartment.py` script.
-The figure below, again visualized with `ParaView`, shows each element of the original mesh colored according to the compartment it belongs to.
+The underlying velocity field data is then processed using `OpenCCM` to produce a network of compartments by executing the `run_compartment.py` script.
+The figure below shows each element of the original mesh colored according to the compartment it belongs to.

 ![Visualization of flow-informed compartmentalization with coloring corresponding to compartment number.](images/labelled_compartments.png){ width=98% }